10 TIPS for a HEALTHY SUMMER

 - Summer Foods – Enjoy Nature’s Bounty

 - Heart, Circulation & Small Intestine Health

 - Digestive Support & Protection from Illness

 - Picnic foods should be Healthy and Safe

 - Inner Healing and De-stressing Adventures

 - Tips for Healthy Summer Travel

-– Enjoy Nature’s bounty wherever you live by eating fresh seasonal fruits and vegetables at their organic best.
+4. Summer Foods – Enjoy Nature’s Bounty wherever you live by eating fresh seasonal fruits and vegetables at their organic best.
 Most cities have local farmer’s markets, so shopping there is second only to you growing your own garden.
 When you find a good resource, buy some simple and nourishing snacks that will eliminate the need to buy quick, processed foods.
 Good snack choices include apples and other fruits, almonds and sunflower seeds, and some food-based, nourishing protein bars without added sugars.
 Also, be sure to wash all produce before you eat it.
 Avoid excessively salty foods and alcohol, and if you use certain substances regularly, as with caffeine, alcohol or sugar, take a break for a week or three this summer.
 Bear in mind that too much sugar may also weaken your immunity and put you at greater risk of infection, as well as adversely affect insulin metabolism and cause weight gain.
 With the recent pandemic, we are all learning ways to protect ourselves from infection transmission.